 For one AN node, there may be multiple tunnels connecting to different User Plane GWs.

-Editor's note: How to avoid overlapping PDU addresses of the UE(s) is FFS.

 Editor’s note: The need for signaling to support mobility from one access node to another, for scenarios where UE mobility is needed, is FFS.
 It is FFS is this is applicable to Fixed Wireless Access deployments.